CubeCentral/ScrapeNTPMon/README.md

 # ScrapeNTPMon
-Scrape the monitoring data from www.pool.ntp.org and place it into local files
+Scrape the monitoring data from www.pool.ntp.org and place it into a local file

 #### Description:

-Python program to scrape the monitoring data from www.pool.ntp.org and place it into two comma separated value files.
+Python program to scrape the monitoring data from www.pool.ntp.org and place it into a sorted, indexed, comma separated value file.
-The Raw Scrape file is the data received from the monitoring site, which is then processed into the Indexed Output.
-The Indexed Output File is re-indexed and cleared of duplicates.
+The data is received from the monitoring site, added to the file, which is then re-indexed and cleared of duplicates.

 The Number of Rows to fetch from the monitoring site will vary depending upon how often this process is run.
-If it is run frequently, the number may be lower.
-If it is run once a day, a value around the default of 80 is suggested.
+When it is run frequently, the number may be lower.
+When it is run once a day, a value around the default of 80 is suggested.
+If, at the end of the program, many rows are marked as Duplicate and are dropped, consider lowering this number.

-The monitoring site will not return more than 4000 rows in any query, which corresponds to approximately two months worth of monitoring data.
+The monitoring site will not return more than 4000 rows in any single query, which corresponds to approximately two months worth of monitoring data.

 #### Author: